justeslam/offsec2/notes/web_assessment_and_xss.md

 ## Web Application Attacks

-**White-box testing**

-Describes scenarios in which we have unconstrained access to the application's source code, the infrastructure it resides on, and its design documentation.

-- Gives us a more comprehensive view of the application

-- Requires specific skill set to find vulnerabilities in source code

-**Black-box testing**

-Zero-knowledge testing.

-- Essential for the tester to invest significant resources into the enumeration stage

-**Grey-box testing**

-Limited information on the target's scope, including authentication methods, credentials, or details about the framework.

 **Start web application enumeration from its core component, the web server, since this is the common denominator of any web application that exposes its services.**

 Since we found port 80 open on our target, we can proceed with service discovery.
 To get started, we'll rely on the nmap service scan (-sV) to grab the web server (-p80) banner.